legumeinfo/gcv/search/microservices/chromosome_search/README.md

 The microservice can be queried via HTTP GET or gRPC.

-The following is an example HTTP GET URL:
+The following is an example HTTP GET URL

     localhost:8080/chromosome-search?q=somechromosomenamequery